 - a.
-When Mary heard Jesus was calling for her, she immediately went to Him.
+When Mary heard Jesus was calling for her, she immediately went to where He was.
 The disciple obeys as soon as she knows Jesus' desire and will for her (John 11:28-29). - b.
 Mary gave Jesus her very best, most expensive gift.
 Jesus has done so much for us; He deserves our very best work and efforts (John 12:3). - c.
-Offering to Jesus the large amount of very expensive perfume lifted Mary out of herself into a new level of dedication to Jesus' service.
+Offering to Jesus the large amount of very expensive perfume lifted Mary out of herself into a new level of dedication of herself to Jesus' service.
 Disciples give themselves.
-Our lives are like precious perfume, to be poured out in love, devotion, and service to Jesus (John 12:3). - Mary broke the box and poured out the perfume for Jesus.
+We ourselves are precious perfume to be poured out in love, devotion, and service to Jesus (John 12:3). - d.
+Mary broke the box and poured out the perfume for Jesus.
 Like Mary, disciples open their lives and pour themselves out for Jesus (Mark 14:3).